CSCfi/csc-user-guide/docs/data/sensitive-data/data_encryption.md

 $ crypt4gh decrypt --sk exaplename.sec < dog.jpg.c4gh
 ```

-The tool will ask you to imput your private key password:
+The tool will ask you to input your private key password:

 ```
 Passphrase for alice.sec: